kenpeter/akqa-cloth/README.md

 * Use `flex` and it is very responsive.
 Image is scaled.
 * Build dropdown filters from data.
 * Hide and show data depending on the dropdown filters, with help of redux.
+* Github readme is included.
+* Code is clean and linted.